 2. Intercept Surveys

 While interviews tend to choose respondents and have controls in place, intercept surveys (or “man on the spot”) surveys are conducted at certain locations or events.
 This involves having an interviewer, or multiple interviewers, scoping out an area and asking people, generally at random, for their thoughts or viewpoints on a particular topic.
+Intercept surveys depend on the willingness of survey respondents to participate on the spot.

 3. Focus Groups

+Focus groups are especially valuable for uncovering deep insights into participants’ attitudes and perceptions.
 The purpose of a focus group survey is often to gauge people’s reaction to a product in a group setting or to get people talking, interacting—and yes, arguing—with the moderator taking notes on the group’s behavior and attitudes.
 This is often the most expensive survey method as a trained moderator must be paid.
 In addition, locations must be secured, often in various cities, and participants must be heavily incentivized to show up.
 Gift cards in the $75-100 range for each survey participant are the norm.

 4. Panel Sampling